 AMD gradually destroys sharp, central vision.
 Central vision is needed for seeing objects clearly and for common daily tasks such as reading and driving.

 A cataract causes vision loss due to a clouding of the lens in the eye.
-Vision with cataracts can appear:
+You may notice:

 Diabetic Eye Disease